Sharing is caring!

 These days, the sounds you hear tend to be the natural chirping of birds.
 But there are still occasional light shows happening throughout the year that drape Ladder Creek Falls in a rainbow of colors.
 The trail is mostly gravel.
 Also, there are some rock steps and stone and gravel staircases, so it’s not fully accessible.

-In terms of a serene retreat, the Ladder Creek Falls Trail is surely a winner among the hikes at North Cascades.
+In terms of a serene retreat, the Ladder Creek Falls Trail is surely a winner among the hikes in North Cascades.
 A visit to the Gorge Powerhouse is a must as well.
 It will give your kids a chance to learn more about the hydroelectric energy that powers much of Seattle.

 5. Trail of the Cedars

 Consisting of a .3 mile gravel loop that takes hikers along the Skagit River to the Newhalem Powerhouse and back, the trail is an easy stroll through trees and brush.
 Informative placards dot the trail.
 They educate hikers about the trees and plants in the area, as well as the logging history of the national park.
-The highlight of the trail is the suspension bridge, that crosses the Skagit River from Newhalem.
+The highlight of the trail is the suspension bridge that crosses the Skagit River from Newhalem.

 6. Rock Shelter Trail

-A super easy and accessible trail for young hikers to try is the Rock Shelter Trail.
+For families looking for learning opportunities during their hikes in North Cascades, a super easy and accessible trail for young hikers to try is the Rock Shelter Trail.
 This trail starts near the North Cascades Visitors Center.
 The .3 mile trail begins with a gravel path.
 It then leads to a boardwalk that takes hikers to a historical archaeological site.

 The Rock Shelter is a 1,400 year old hunting shelter near the Newhalem Creek.
 The shelter was used by the Native Americans who once hunted local wild mountain goats.
 We love learning about the indigenous cultures who once lived in the area.
 It helps remind us to be mindful of the history of the places we visit.
 This is also another one of the super easy North Cascades National Park hikes.